pnp/blog/content/microsoft-365-platform-community-update/23-03-06/index.md

 ### MVP Community team

 MVP Community team manages the Microsoft 365 & Power Platform community work in the GitHub and also coordinates different open-source projects around Microsoft 365 & Power Platform topics.
-Platform Community Team members have a significant impact on driving adoption of Microsoft 365 & Power Platform topics.
+Platform Community Team members have a significant impact on driving adoption of Microsoft 365 & Power Platform areas.
 They have shown their commitment to the open-source and community-driven work by constantly contributing to the benefit of the others in the community.

-Thank you for all that you do!
+Thank you for all that you do! 🧡

 * [Chandani Prajapati](https://twitter.com/Chandani_SPD) (Rapid Circle) | @Chandani_SPD
 * [Emily Mancini](https://twitter.com/EEMancini) (Sympraxis Consulting) | @EEMancini